villegar/MetaPipe/README.md

 # No changes expected
 replace_missing(example_data, c(2))
-#> The following traits were dropped because they have 50% or more missing values:
+#> The following trait was dropped because it has 50% or more missing values:
-#> T5
+#>  - T5
 #>   ID    P1          T1         T2        T3    T4
 #> 1  1   one -0.56047565  1.7150650        NA    NA
 #> 2  2   two          NA  0.4609162 1.2240818  1.20